skeeto/devdocs-lookup/README.md

 quickly jump to documentation on a particular API at [devdocs.io](http://devdocs.io/) with your browser.
-It works similarly to [javadoc-lookup](https://github.com/skeeto/javadoc-lookup), using Ido to make a fuzzy match with a particular entry.
+It works similarly to [javadoc-lookup](https://github.com/skeeto/javadoc-lookup), using your locally-configured `completing-read` to select an entry.

 The currently supported "subjects" are the same as devdocs.io:
 Angular.js, Backbone.js, CoffeeScript, C++, C, D3, Ember.jg, Git,